Saint Mary's College of California MFT Program: Comprehensive Profile and Student Fit Analysis

 Modality: In-person, on-campus at the Moraga campus.
 Classes meet in afternoon and evening blocks Monday through Thursday with some Saturday classes, per the Counseling program details page.
 Students may enroll part-time or full-time and choose a three to five year plan of study.

-Licensure Track: Dual LMFT and LPCC.
+Licensure Track: California LMFT and LPCC (dual).
 The program is structured to meet California Board of Behavioral Sciences educational requirements for both the Licensed Marriage and Family Therapist and the Licensed Professional Clinical Counselor credentials.

 Accreditation: Regional accreditation for the university through the WASC Senior College and University Commission (WSCUC).
 Program-specific accreditation with COAMFTE or CACREP is not publicly listed on the program's web pages.
 The program states that it meets California BBS educational requirements for LMFT and LPCC licensure.